les69/calvin-base/calvin/examples/nest/readme.md

-# Nest interaction examples #
+# Nest Device interaction example #

 The following calvinscript uses an actor to interact with a generic Nest Device and get the current temperature from a thermostat

-# define devid = "DFF9"
-# define operation = "get"
-# define property = "temperature"
-# use these if you want an infinite loop

     source : std.Counter()
     delay : std.ClassicDelay(delay=1)